Canford Magna: Later history

 In 1931 the civil parish had a population of 2985.
 On 1 April 1933 the parish was abolished and merged with Poole and Pamphill.
-It is now in the unparished area of Poole.

-In 2025, a new incinerator is planned to be built in Canford Magna.
-It was approved by Dorset Council.
+In 2025, a new incinerator was planned to be built in Canford Magna.
+Planning was refused by BCP Council.
 Local MP Vikki Slade raised the issue in parliament at Prime Minister's Questions.

 Church

 Canford Magna Parish Church is within the village, the oldest part of which is nearly a thousand years old.
 During late Saxon times, a small cruciform chapel was built, which is now the chancel.
 The church was much expanded during the Norman period in the perpendicular gothic style, using dark local stone, with the North tower being added circa 1180.

 Canford School

 Canford School, a co-educational private boarding school is located in the village.
 The school was previously the mansion and estate of Lord Wimborne, yet was sold to form the school in 1923.
 A golf club lies on the edge of the village and the school.